-A copayment is a fixed amount of money you may have to pay when you receive covered services.
-See page 22.
+A copayment is a fixed amount of money you pay when you receive covered services.

 Cost-sharing

 Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.